aindilis/frdcsa-panoply-git-20200329/README.md

 = Howto

-First, ensure you have Virtualbox 6.1 installed.
-For Debian 11 (Bullseye), there is a tutorial here:
+First, ensure you have Virtualbox 6.1 installed (7.0 appears to not work with this image).
+For Debian 11 (Bullseye), there is a tutorial here (the tutorial installs 7.0, but instead issue the command for 6.1):

 https://linuxiac.com/how-to-install-virtualbox-on-debian-11-bullseye/